JCaan/dummy_repo/README.md

 # dummy_repo

-Goal : contact L. De Haro or any person in cotnact with him
+Goal : contact L. De Haro or any person in contact with him